 The decision-making process is usually written in stone and dictated using smart contracts on a blockchain.
-Unless shareholders vote to change the rules and update the code of the DAO.
+Unless, that is, shareholders vote to change the rules and update the code of the DAO.
 It is similar to how some companies who issue stocks also allow shareholders to vote on things like policy changes or boards members.
-However, unlike traditional companies, a DAO typically has far more involvement in the decision making processes.
+However, unlike traditional companies, a DAO typically endows its users with far more involvement in the decision making processes.

 DAOs and scaling

 A DAO can scale so that every managerial decision could be made by the shareholders.
 This is also one of the issues with traditional top-down organizations.
 As they become larger, they become increasingly complex and the need for more complex decision making.